httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 whereby sites can serve `http` URIs over TLS without being required to support strong server authentication.

-Opportunistic Security {{I-D.dukhovni-opportunistic-security}} does not provide the same guarantees as using TLS with `https` URIs; it is vulnerable to active attacks, and does not change the security context of the connection.
+Opportunistic Security {{RFC7435}} does not provide the same guarantees as using TLS with `https` URIs; it is vulnerable to active attacks, and does not change the security context of the connection.
 Normally, users will not be able to tell that it is in use (i.e., there will be no "lock icon").